linux development logo

 /dev/nvme0n1p1@/EFI/Microsoft/Boot/bootmgfw.efi:Windows Boot Manager:Windows:efi <-- !!
 Correct

-I edit /etc/default/grub, uncomment the line GRUB_DISABLE_OS_PROBER=false, so that update-grub uses os-prober and adds an additional menu entry to the file /etc/boot/grub/grub.cfg
+I edit /etc/default/grub and uncomment the GRUB_DISABLE_OS_PROBER=false line so that update-grub uses os-prober to add an extra menu entry to /etc/boot/grub/grub.cfg:

 cat /etc/default/grub | grep PROBER